ivandustin/pyopenaigptcli/README.md

 Then, set the API key using the following command:

+> **Note:** When you run this command, it will prompt you to enter the API key in the stdin.

 ```bash
 keyring set openai api_key
 ```

-When you run this command, it will prompt you to enter the API key in the stdin.